thefrosty/wp-featured-image-column/readme.txt

 = Version 0.3 (06/25/17) =

 * Code cleanup.
-* Tested with WordPress 4.8.
+* Tested with WordPress 4.8 new minimum version requirement set to 4.4.
+* Image columns work correctly when using Quick Edit now (no more collapsing)!
+* Removed use of additional wp_cache.s
+* Toggling setting controls for post types works again (turn on/off featured image column per post type).

 = Version 0.2.3 (04/4/15) =